-Am I?
 Jay looked down.
-Her already-filthy gown was now covered in sauce, and one stray meatball still stuck to her collarbone, wedged between her dress and her skin.
+Her already-filthy gown was covered in sauce, and one stray meatball hung against her collarbone, wedged between her dress and her skin.
 Her toes squished in pools of sauce inside her shoes.
 But she was okay.
 The sauce hadn’t been hot enough to truly burn her, only uncomfortable.
 She wasn’t sure what that said about the quality of their catering, but at least she hadn’t been scalded by a random hailstorm of meatballs.
 “I’m...
 I’m okay,” Jay muttered, surprised.
 “I’m okay.”

 Relieved sighs broke out around her.

-Jay nodded and took the wet wipes the woman handed her.
+Jay took the wet wipes the woman handed her.
 “Yes.
 Thank you.”
-A meatball shower.
 Could this day get any stranger?

-A few minutes later, Jay sat in the back of an ambulance while the paramedics checked her over – she had tried to protest she was fine, but the old woman had convinced her to at least let them check.
-The cops had arrived and taken statements, and were now upstairs speaking to the truck driver.
-Most of the vehicles had been allowed to leave, but additional traffic was being detoured around the block while a small crew cleaned up the street.
+A few minutes later, Jay sat in the back of an ambulance while the paramedics checked her over.
+The cops were upstairs speaking to the truck driver.
+Most of the vehicles had been allowed to leave, but traffic was being detoured around the block while a small crew cleaned up the street.

-A cargo van pulled up to the blockade and the driver climbed out, speaking with one of the cops.
+A cargo van pulled up to the blockade and the driver climbed out.
 Jay read the side of the van – Sunny Street Thrift Shop Collections.
 The delivery van.
-The man began unloading stuff and handing it off to the shop attendant, who carried it inside and then returned for more.
+The man began unloading stuff and handing it off to the shop attendant.
 A bag of what seemed to be clothing.
 A small child’s rocking chair.
 A pink and white dollhouse.

 Jay turned to the paramedic, who was checking her blood pressure.
 “I’m fine, really.
 You don’t have to do that.
 I’m good to go.”

-“Just one more second,” the paramedic said, looking down at the meter of the cuff.
+The paramedic glanced down at the meter of the cuff.
 “Almost done; just want to make sure.”
 He looked up at her.
 “It’s a little high.”

-The doorbell dinged as Jay raced in and slid to the side to allow a woman to pass carrying a bulky black bag, then again as the door slammed shut behind her.
-“Excuse me, ma'am?”
+The doorbell dinged as Jay raced in.
+She slid to the side as a woman passed, carrying a bulky black bag.
+The door swung shut behind her.
 Jay hurried toward the cashier.
-“That dollhouse that just got brought in.
-I need to see it.”
+“Excuse me, could I see the dollhouse that guy just brought in?”

-Through the shop’s window, Jay saw the woman setting the black bag before a young girl barely as big as the package.
-The girl peeked inside and then beamed and skipped in place, then the woman hefted the item again and the girl twirled along behind her down the sidewalk.
+Through the shop’s window, Jay saw the woman set the black bag before a young girl barely as big as the package.
+The girl peeked inside, then beamed and skipped in place.
+The woman hefted the item again and the girl twirled along behind her down the sidewalk.

-The woman stopped by a car parked parallel to the sidewalk, just beyond the cordoned off meatball-mess, and turned, her eyes narrowing as they found Jay.
-“Yes?” she asked hesitantly, pulling her little girl behind her with one hand as she adjusted the dollhouse against her torso.
+The woman stopped by a car parked parallel to the sidewalk, just beyond the cordoned off meatball-mess, and turned.
+Her eyes narrowed as they found Jay.
+“Yes?”
+She pulled her little girl behind her with one hand as she adjusted the dollhouse against her torso.

-Jay skidded to a stop and tried to give a friendly smile.
-“I’m sorry.
-I know you just bought that dollhouse, but I really need it.
-Can I... purchase it from you?”
+Jay tried to give a friendly smile.
+“I’m sorry, I know you just bought that dollhouse, but I really need it.
+Can I purchase it from you?”

-The woman glanced to the child, who stared up with large, devastated eyes.
-She turned back to Jay and shook her head.
+The child stared up at the woman with large, devastated eyes.
+The woman turned back to Jay and shook her head.
 “I’m sorry, but no. It’s for my daughter.”

-The woman drew her keys from her pocket and popped her trunk, and Jay’s eyes widened as she took in the mountain of chocolate bars that filled it.
+The woman drew her keys from her pocket and popped the trunk of the car, revealing a mountain of chocolate candy bars.
 “Phoebe really wants to win the top award for the fundraiser this year.
-You can have the house, if you buy all her chocolate bars.”
+You can have the house, if you buy all her ChocoDream bars.”

 Jay gaped.
-“But... that must be hundreds of dollars worth of chocolate!”
+“That must be hundreds of dollars worth of chocolate.”